-4 Non-dominant firms
+Non-dominant firms

 Are there any rules applying to the unilateral conduct of non-dominant firms?
-Is your national law relating to the unilateral conduct of firms stricter than article 82?
+Is your national law relating to the unilateral conduct of firms stricter than article 102?

-The RCL provides no sanctions for the unilateral conduct of nondominant companies.
-Beyond the level of dominance and independently of antitrust control, certain commercial practices of non-dominant players (sale at loss, tying sale, etc) could be fined, in a 'softer' manner, by the consumers' protection offices or fiscal authorities.
+The RCL provides no sanctions for the unilateral conduct of non-dominant companies.
+Beyond the level of dominance and independent of antitrust control, certain commercial practices of non-dominant players (sale at loss, tying sale, etc) could be fined in a 'softer' manner, by the consumers' protection offices or fiscal authorities.

-When dealing with cases of abuse affecting solely the domestic market, the RCC seems to rely on article 3(2) of Regulation 1/2003, assuming that it is not bound to apply article 82 concepts or the interpretations of different forms of abuse given by the EC bodies and may impose stricter national rules.
+When dealing with cases of abuse solely affecting the domestic market, the RCC seems to rely on article 3(2) of Regulation No. 1/2003, assuming that it is not bound to apply article 102 concepts or the interpretations of different forms of abuse given by the EC bodies, and may impose stricter national rules.

 This translates in rather original approaches taken by the RCC on different forms of abuse.
-Article 6 of the RCL provides for a list of potential forms of abuse more detailed than the correspondent article 82 of the EC Treaty.
-For example, in addition to a case similarly regulated by both article 6 and article 82(a) ('directly or indirectly imposing unfair purchase or selling prices or other unfair trading conditions'), RCL, article 6(e) incriminates separately the application of excessive or predatory pricing.
-The RCC interpreted this distinction, inferring that 'unfair prices' is a stand-alone concept under the RCL, different from 'excessive prices or predatory prices' as traditionally perceived under EC practice.
+Article 6 of the RCL provides a list of potential forms of abuse more detailed than the correspondent article 102 of the TFEU.
+For example, in addition to a case similarly regulated by both article 6 and article 102(a) ('directly or indirectly imposing unfair purchase or selling prices or other unfair trading conditions'), RCL, article 6(e) incriminates separately the application of excessive or predatory pricing.
+The RCC interpreted this distinction, inferring that 'unfair prices' is a stand-alone concept under the RCL, which is different from 'excessive prices or predatory prices' as traditionally perceived under EC practice.